 Save London Lives

-A “crucial” project tackling gang violence has reached 64,000 young people at risk of falling into a life of crime thanks to £600,000 donation from L&Q.
+An important project tackling gang violence has reached 64,000 young people at risk of falling into a life of crime thanks to our £600,000 donation.

-The Save London Lives initiative, which the Evening Standard backed, gave grassroots organisations £2m to tackle the causes of gun and knife crime.
+The Save London Lives initiative, which was backed by the Evening Standard, gave grassroots organisations £2m to tackle the causes of gun and knife crime.

 The L&Q Foundation was the largest single donor to the project, which was also supported by the Home Office.